dartmouth/genji-lab/GCP_DOCS_MKII.md

 gcloud config get-value project
 ```

 This confirms which GCP project will be billed and where resources will be created.
-If it shows the wrong project, run:
+If it shows the wrong project or no project at all, run:

 ```bash
 gcloud config set project <YOUR_PROJECT_ID>
 ```

+The project ID will have the format `<NAME>-<GOOGLE-GENERATED-ID-NUMBER>`

 ---